 - Add in the mini chocolate chips and stir again.

-- Form dough into small balls approx 1 tbsp to 1 ½ tbsp in size.
+- Form dough into small balls approx 1 tablespoon to 1 ½ tablespoon in size.

 - Store in the fridge or freezer.